Please note that California discontinued the CHSPE Program

 As stated earlier, for the California CHSPE exam, there are only a few preparation books available, and resources are limited.
 The only official free materials are some sample questions that are published on the official CHSPE website.

 The GED exam has four scoring sections (below-passing, high school equivalency, college-ready, and college-ready plus credit).
 If students receive a college-ready or college-ready plus credit score, they often don’t need to take the SAT or ACT exams.
-You can read all about GED scoring here.
 This counts for an increasing number of post-secondary educational institutions.
+Check here -> to learn all about GED scoring, and to read more about colleges that accept GED scores, check here.

 Both the CHSPE certificate and the GED diploma are technically the same as a regular high school diploma.
 However, students wishing to enroll in trade school or college will often be asked to meet prerequisite requirements.